 Bending and cutting my toenails has never been easy for me and to think that I have arthritis in my hand makes it really difficult but with this clipper, I was able to do so without seeking assistance from anyone.
 A happy customer commented.

-• Clipper may slips out of the holder after several uses
+- Clipper may slip out of the holder after several uses

 What We Think About It

-This clipper is easy to use and hold with good grip to prevent slipping hands.
-It’s also sharp enough to cut through no matter how thick your nails are so its a good buy.
+This clipper is easy to use and holds with a good grip to prevent slipping hands.
+It’s also sharp enough to cut through no matter how thick your nails are so it’s a good buy.

 6. Easi-Grip PNC-3 Peta Table Nail Clipper

-This Easi-Grip Table Nail Clipper [Aff.
-Link] is another great option for those with limited mobility.
-It looks just like your ordinary clipper but with mount which makes it different.
+This Easi-Grip Table Nail Clipper is another great option for those with limited mobility.
+It looks just like your ordinary clipper but with a mount that makes it different.

 This table nail clipper is mounted on a none slip synthetic foot which provides for a greater base with enough balance and a large lever that requires little force.